DerGuru/The-Resonant/New Chapters/Part4/P4-09_Confrontation.md

 It struck at Jason specifically.
 Tried to couple forcefully.
 To replace RAE.
 To consume and grow stronger.

 Jason screamed.
-Felt his patterns tear.
-Felt Kage-K?z? trying to invade—"
+His patterns tore.
+Kage-K?z? tried to invade—"

 Lina intercepted.
 Threw up a defensive barrier.
 Academy training, instinct, desperation.